molsonkiko/JsonToolsNppPlugin/README.md

     * non-string key in object
     * `]` closing an object or `}` closing an array
 4. Get a report of all the syntax errors in the document (`linting` must be active).
+5. Open a drop-down tree view of the document.
+Clicking on a node in the tree navigates to the corresponding line in the document.

 [Read the docs.](/docs/README.md) Many of the features in the docs are not yet implemented, though.